 When you use a purpose-built moisture meter for wood, soil, hay, drywall, or any other specific material, that meter returns readings on a scale calibrated for that one type of material.
-Using moisture meters that are calibrated to provide readings on a single scale (such as wood scale, hay scale, or drywall scale) allows you to get quantitative readings of the material for which the meter is calibrated.
+Using a moisture meter scale that is calibrated to provide readings for a specific material (such as the wood scale, hay scale, or drywall scale) allows you to get quantitative readings of the material for which the meter is calibrated.

-However, what about all of the materials for which a given moisture meter is not specifically made to measure %MC in?
-For these other materials, many moisture meters incorporate a reference scale setting.
+However, what about all of the materials for which a given moisture meter is not specifically made to measure moisture content (%MC) in?
+For these other materials, there is a moisture meter reference scale setting.
 Here are a few quick points about reading moisture meters that use the reference scale:

 What is a Reference Scale?